thanks-an/ezStudent-test/README.md

 # ezStudent-test
-ezStudent - Class managing website
+Class managing website.
+Updating as I progresses forward in the test. npm run dev to go.